Contents

 A union between file types that allows common reading and positioning operations.

-ReadFile(nominal,ptr contents) → (nominal,ptr contents)
+ReadFile(new,ptr contents) → (new,ptr contents)

-WriteFile(nominal,ptr contents) → (nominal,ptr contents)
+WriteFile(new,ptr contents) → (new,ptr contents)

 print 🔝